 Current Status: SB 252 passed off the Senate Floor on May 25, 2023 on a 23-10-7 vote.
-Subsequently, the bill has been referred to the Assembly Public Employment and Retirement Committee.
+Subsequently, the bill was referred to the Assembly Public Employment and Retirement Committee on June 8, 2023 but has not been set for a hearing by the chair of the Committee.
 The bill now becomes a two-year bill.